 From the inside – how the loss of self-awareness feels

 When stressful situations do arise, they often prompt extreme reactions akin to a pre-schooler throwing a tantrum or stamping their feet.
 And, indeed, the experience of this can be just as fleeting when coupled with short-term memory issues.
-The blissful world has been rudely interrupted!
+The blissful world has been rudely interrupted but swiftly forgotten.

-Beneath this lack of awareness, an unseen monster dwells.
-Although the person may move on, oblivious to unsolved issues, these remain invisible and yet burn at the soul beneath the surface.
+Beneath this lack of awareness, an unseen pain dwells.
+Although you may move on rapidly from any negative situation, oblivious to unsolved issues, the problems remain invisible to your awareness, and yet burn at the soul beneath the surface.

 When the same issue arises again, it can create confusion; a reignition of unresolved frustration and anger that hasn’t gone away.
-That a recurring problem needs confronting is mind-boggling, especially to a person who previously dealt with controversy in a responsible way.
-The unconscious expectation is that whatever arises will have been addressed already or is seemingly entirely new to them.
+That a recurring problem needs confronting is mind-boggling, especially if you previously dealt with controversy in a responsible way.
+The unconscious expectation is that whatever arises will have been addressed already or is seemingly entirely new.

 When situations and others are persistent, the intrusion can become unbearable.
 The greatest need is often to be left alone to figure out the new alien world.
 Interruptions to this, however well-meaning or essential, are unwelcome.

-As time moves on and short-term memory improves, people can become more aware of recurring difficulties.
-Trying to understand the outside world gains more attention.
+As time moves on and short-term memory improves, you will become more aware of recurring difficulties and your efforts to try and understand the outside world gains more attention.

 It is at this point that realisations of the severe degree of impairments and limitations start to hit home.
 The impact can be devastating to the ego and sense of self.
 It can feel as though you have lost your soul.

-Amnesic qualities and a pattern of being unconcerned turn into a perpetual nightmare where the person begins to regain their footing in reality.
-There may still be no inner questioning; a greater recognition of the existence of an external world that you know little about can be soul-destroying.
+Amnesic qualities and a pattern of being unconcerned turn into a perpetual nightmare when you begin to regain your footing in reality.
+There may still be no inner questioning but a greater recognition of the existence of an external world that you know little about, can be soul-destroying to realise.

-It is at this point a person may first realise the impact the changes in their behaviour has had on others.
+It is at this point you may first realise the impact the changes in your behaviour has had on others.
 The heart can break for the unintended pain and difficulty caused to the people you love.

 The emotional and psychological pain erupts from deep areas of the automaton; from unconscious bewilderment and unknown stores of profound grief.